INN/docs/how-to-work-with-us/pull-requests.md

 # Anatomy of a Pull Request and Submission Protocol

 A pull request (PR) is a request to merge changes you have made to an existing branch of a project.
-For specific guidelines on which branch to submit pull requests to, see the contributing guidelines in that specific project repo.
+For specific guidelines on which branch to submit pull requests to, see the contributing guidelines in that specific project repo (usually in a contributing.md file at the root of the project).

 Here are some guidelines for what information to include in your PR, when to submit a PR and when to wait to submit one.